 East Lothian is known as Edinburgh’s coast and countryside: there are beautiful beaches, inspiring historic buildings, award-winning attractions plus some of the best links golf courses in the world.
 As one of Scotland’s best coastal resorts, North Berwick, has an amazing range of accommodation, restaurants, independent shops, coffee shops and activities from water sports to the brilliant Coastal Communities Museum.

-We are blessed with miles of beautiful sandy beaches ideal for exploring at any time of year.
+We're blessed with miles of beautiful sandy beaches ideal for exploring at any time of year.
 The rocky shore, just below the Seabird Centre is perfect for rockpooling.
 Our resources page is filled with activities and spotter sheets to help you identify what you might find.

 WHERE TO STAY

-There are lots of amazing accommodation options in and around North Berwick, from our two excellent caravan sites Gilsland Park and Tantallon to a host of self catering, hotels and cosy B&B's.
+There are lots of accommodation options in and around North Berwick, from our two excellent caravan sites Gilsland Park and Tantallon to a host of self catering, hotels and cosy B&B's.
 As well as many other lovely options in nearby Dirleton, Dunbar, Gullane and further afield.
 Although we're only 35 minutes from Edinburgh by train, we highly recommend staying in East Lothian to really explore what the region has to offer and escape the city.

 John Muir Way